Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Deniliquin, placing the area among the bottom 25% of areas assessed nationally

 Deniliquin has seen approximately 14 new homes approved annually.
-Between financial years 2020-21 (FY-21) and 2025-26 (FY-25), 74 homes were approved, with an additional 7 approved in FY-26 to date.
-Despite population decline, the new supply has likely kept pace with demand, offering buyers good choice.
+Between FY2021 and FY2025, 74 homes were approved, with an additional 7 approved in FY2026 so far.
+This rate of approval may indicate that supply is keeping pace with demand despite population decline, providing good choice for buyers.

-The average expected construction cost value of new homes is $433,000, higher than regional norms due to quality-focused development.
-In FY-26, $6.8 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
-Compared to Rest of NSW, Deniliquin shows significantly reduced construction activity (64.0% below regional average per person), which generally supports stronger demand and values for established dwellings.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists predominantly of detached houses (92.0%), with a smaller proportion of medium and high-density housing (8.0%), maintaining Deniliquin's traditional low density character focused on family homes.
+The average expected construction cost value of new homes is $433,000, which is higher than regional norms, reflecting quality-focused development.
+In FY2026, $6.8 million in commercial development approvals have been recorded, demonstrating the area's primarily residential nature.
+Compared to the Rest of NSW, Deniliquin shows significantly reduced construction activity, with 64.0% fewer approvals per person.
+This limited new supply generally supports stronger demand and values for established dwellings.
+The area is also under the national average for construction activity, indicating its established nature and suggesting potential planning limitations.

-The estimated population per dwelling approval is 516 people, indicating a quiet, low activity development environment.
-With population expected to remain stable or decline, Deniliquin should see reduced pressure on housing, potentially creating opportunities for buyers.
+New development in Deniliquin consists of 92.0% detached houses and 8.0% medium to high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 516 people, reflecting its quiet, low activity development environment.
+With population expected to remain stable or decline, Deniliquin should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development